 Note: Courses completed in order to fulfill the foreign language requirement must all be taken in the same language.

 Language Course Placement

-In order to determine student placement, Slavic and Eurasian Studies offers oral and written proficiency testing In Russian, Polish, and Turkish languages at the beginning of fall semester.
+In order to determine student placement, Slavic and Eurasian Studies offers oral and written proficiency testing In Russian and Polish languages at the beginning of fall semester.
 In addition, the Department offers oral and written proficiency testing in Russian at the beginning and end of each semester.